sonatype-nexus-community/iq-success-metrics2/README.md

    Still within the command window, run
 ```
-Windows: run.bat
+Windows: runapp
-Linux: sh run.sh
+Linux: sh runapp
 ```

-The data file is loaded on start-up of the app.
+The data file(s) are loaded on start-up of the app.
 Larger files may take a few mins.

-When the file is loaded, you should see output similar to below after which app is ready for access
+On completion, you should see output similar to below after which app is ready for access

 ```
 2020-10-19 20:49:01.271  INFO 93369 --- [  restartedMain] o.s.cs.metrics.service.FileService       : Data loaded.